Mortgage Rates Are Near All-Time Lows As Coronavirus Worries Hit Markets

 Mortgages tend to rise and fall with 10-year Treasury yields.
 So nervous investors piling into bonds have helped push down mortgage rates, which have fallen about a full percentage point over the past year.

 That's a good thing, says Laurie Goodman, co-director of the Housing Finance Policy Center at the Urban Institute.
-She says buying a home is crucial for most Americans to build wealth and these lower rates can mean hundreds or thousands of dollars a year in lower mortgage payments.
+She says that buying a home is crucial for most Americans to build wealth and that these lower rates can mean hundreds or thousands of dollars a year in lower mortgage payments.

 "Homeownership is really the single best way to build wealth," Goodman says.
 The median homeowner has a net worth of around $230,000 — nearly half of that is in the form of equity in their home, she says.
-Meanwhile, Goodman adds, the median renter has a total wealth of less than $5,000.
+Meanwhile, Goodman adds, the median renter has total wealth of less than $5,000.

-If you have good credit, rates on a 30-year fixed mortgage have dropped from about 4.5% to around 3.5% over the past year.
-Goodman says that effectively makes the same priced house from a year ago more than 10% cheaper today in monthly mortgage payments.
+If you have good credit, rates on a 30-year fixed-rate mortgage have dropped from about 4.5% to around 3.5% over the past year.
+Goodman says that this effectively makes the same-priced house from a year ago more than 10% cheaper today in monthly mortgage payments.

 So, she says, someone who was on the fence a year ago about whether they could afford to own a home "is going to find it very attractive at this time."

 Millions of people around the country who are already homeowners could probably save money on their monthly payment by refinancing.
-But, it can be a little tricky to figure out if that's worth doing.
+But it can be a little tricky to figure out if that's worth doing.

-Elysia Stobbe works in the mortgage industry and is the author of the book How To Get Approved For The Best Mortgage Without Sticking A Fork In Your Eye.
+Elysia Stobbe works in the mortgage industry and is the author of the book How to Get Approved for the Best Mortgage Without Sticking a Fork in Your Eye.

-"People see rates are low, or rates are dropping, so we get a lot of calls," she says.
+"People see rates are low or rates are dropping, so we get a lot of calls," she says.
 "People just want us to run the numbers and make sure it makes sense."

 "Yes, the monthly savings is great," she says, "but what are the fees involved?"